Mrs. Savic's Second Grade Class

 - Each week, don't forget to empty out your child's Thursday Folder.
 Have your child return it to school on Friday.

-- Please check your students' math and reading teacher's page to stay up to date on homework and what your student is working on in class.
+- Please check your student's math and reading teacher's page to stay up to date on homework and what your student is working on in class.

 - We will go outside if the "feels like" temperature is above 20 degrees, so please have your child bring coats, boots and cold weather gear as needed.
 Thank you!